-Pull the contact paper gently away from the wood while applying the heat.
+With the hair dryer still on and in hand, gently pull the contact paper away from the wood while applying heat with the dryer.
 Continue applying the heat and pulling the contact paper until you have removed all the paper from the wood.

 Step 3: Remove Leftover Adhesive

 Once you have removed all of the contact paper, look for any sticky residue that the contact paper may have left behind.
 Using a scraper or adhesive remover, scrub the wood until all of the residue is gone.